timyao21/yjytim.com/README.md

 - **Database**: MongoDB
 - **Hosting**: Github Page

-## Contributing

-I welcome contributions to improve my personal website.
-If you have any ideas or suggestions, please open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.